 - Physical therapy through a Certified Hand Therapist.

 - Anti-inflammatory medication or steroid injection to decrease pain.

-- Surgery is considered when all other conservative treatment have failed.
+- Most importantly, surgery is an option when all other conservative treatment have failed.

 You can protect bone health through certain guidelines, such as: